-Once Kitsap County Superior and Juvenile Court staff have determined interpreter services are required for an LEP or D/HH/DB individual, court staff have access to the following procedures for securing an interpreter.
+Once the Kitsap County District Court staff has determined interpreter services are required for an LEP or D/HH/DB individual, court staff have access to the following procedures for securing an interpreter.

 A. Language Access Services Inside the Court Room